-Receivables from clients as at 31 December 2019 and 2018 are past due.
+Receivables from clients as of 31 December 2020 and 2019 are past due.
 Receivables from clients are paid in the following month as the Fund generates the fees invoices in the following month, after the banks report of the status update of the outstanding of the guarantee.